Cognitive Services

 Cognitive Architecture

 Not all cognitive services are equal, and the pace of change is so fast that placing a bet on a single vendor guarantees suboptimal performance.
-Our platform provides a Cognitive Architecture, that is ability to amalgamate language services (i.e. NLU, TTS, ASR, localization, etc.) with other cognitive services (e.g. computer vision and generative AI).
+Our platform provides a Cognitive Architecture, that is ability to amalgamate language services (i.e. NLU, TTS, ASR, localization, etc.) with other cognitive services and LLMs (e.g. computer vision and generative AI).
 A cognitive architecture allows you to add vendors, manage cognitive services, and use them in combination in one place.
 This unlocks designers to create user experiences previously out of reach.

 Since the conversational logic, integration engine, channel connectors and knowledge management are fully decoupled from any single ML provider, our customers benefit from a future-proofed architecture that will allow them to always be able to plug in the best ML capabilities.